xavimaass/xavimaass.github.io/_pages/cv.md

   * ‘Stochastic Modelling of financial risks’ project: Optimization of insurance premiums.
   * Supervisor: Gaoyue Guo.

-* May 2021 - July 2021: MathTeacherforthe`CSSummerSchool'
-  * BasiCSCentraleSupélec
-  * Organization and instruction of summer tutorships for international students at CS.
-  * Supervisor: Erik Herbin.

 * Feb 2021 - May 2021: Data Science Internship
   * FCFM, Universidad de Chile
   * Internship researching Topological Data Analysis, and applying Machine Learning and Data Science techniques to analyze the astronomical data of the ALeRCE dataset.